 People filing a claim for refund may also include the Tennessee sales or use tax paid on eligible items their contractor purchased and used when making repairs to their home.
 Affected individuals should ask their contractor to provide them with an invoice listing the items purchased and the amount of Tennessee sales tax the contractor paid on those purchases.

 What are the steps for claiming a refund of sales tax?

 A person receiving FEMA assistance can only file one claim per residence.
 The claim should include all Tennessee sales and use tax paid, up to $2,500, to all retailers for any eligible items.
 The claim for refund also must be filed within one year from the date on the FEMA decision letter and should only include eligible items purchased after the date of the disaster.
 To file claim for refund, follow these steps:

 - Gather a copy of your FEMA decision letter and all of your receipts and invoices showing payment of Tennessee sales tax on eligible items.
 Include contractor invoices, if applicable, and any other payment documents if store receipts are not available.

-- In March 2017, you will be able to file your claim for refund online using the Department’s new tax filing website, called Tennessee Taxpayer Access Point (TNTAP).
+- File your claim for refund online using the Department’s new tax filing website, called Tennessee Taxpayer Access Point (TNTAP).
 Submitting your claim using our new website will allow for faster processing.